-- In 2022, there were an estimated 59,500 emergency department-treated injuries among children younger than 5 years of age that were associated with nursery products (i.e., nursery products were in use at the time of incident, but were not necessarily the cause).
-This translates to an injury rate of an estimated 321 injuries per 100,000 children under the age of 5 years.2 The increase from the total 2021 injury estimate is not statistically significant, in contrast to the increase from 2020 to 2021, which was presumed to reflect a reduction in emergency department avoidance due to COVID-19 that was apparent in 2020.3 - High chairs, cribs/mattresses, infant carriers, and strollers/carriages were associated with 63 percent of the total estimated injuries.
-Falls were the leading cause of injury; and the head, followed by the face, was the body part injured most frequently.
-A diagnosis of internal organ injury, contusion/abrasion, or laceration was associated with most of the injuries. - A trend analysis based on the 3 years from 2020 through 2022 does not show any statistically significant trend in the injury estimates.
-A longer-term trend analysis over the period 2018 through 2022 does not show any statistically significant trend either. - A review of the estimated injuries by victims' demographic characteristics shows that: - o For 2020 through 2022, on average, race information is known in about 60 percent of the injuries while ethnicity information is known in about 54 percent of the injuries. - Where information is available, the injury and population distributions by race appear to be closely aligned for each year from 2020 through 2022. - o Ethnicity data are insufficient to allow for presentation of any estimates.
+- In 2023, there were an estimated 60,400 emergency department (ED)-treated injuries among children younger than 5 years of age that were associated with nursery products (i.e., nursery products were in use at the time of incident but were not necessarily the cause).
+This translates to an injury rate of an estimated 327 injuries per 100,000 children under the age of 5 years.2 - High chairs, cribs/mattresses, infant carriers, and strollers/carriages were associated with 64 percent of the total estimated injuries in 2023.
+Falls were the leading cause of injury; and the head was the body part injured most frequently.3 A diagnosis of internal organ injury, contusion/abrasion, or laceration was associated with most of the injuries. - The increase from the estimated 59,500 emergency department-treated injuries in 2022 is not statistically significant, nor was the increase from 2021 to 2022 statistically significant.
+A trend analysis based on the 3 years from 2021 through 2023 does not show any statistically significant trend in the injury estimates.
+A longer-term trend analysis over the period 2019 through 2023 does not show any statistically significant trend either. - A review of the estimated injuries by victims' demographic characteristics shows that: - o For 2021 through 2023, on average, race information is known in about 62 percent of the injuries while ethnicity information is known in about 58 percent of the injuries. - The injury and population distributions by race are similar across the years from 2021 through 2023, based on available information. - o Race and ethnicity injury data are insufficient to allow for direct presentation of injury estimates, but a percentage breakdown is available.

-1 All these incidents may not be addressable by an action the CPSC could take.
+1 These incidents may not be addressable by an action the CPSC could take.
 The purpose of this report to is to update estimates of emergency department-treated injuries and to quantify the number of fatalities reported to CPSC staff.